UNLV Rebels: Women's basketball

 The Lady Rebels started play during the 1974–75 season and have an overall record of 652–385 (.629).
 They play their home games at Cox Pavilion which seats 2,500 and is on the UNLV campus (some games could be played at T-Mobile Arena, which opened in 2016 and whose capacity is 20,000).
 The state-of-the-art 78000 sqft, two-level facility opened in 2001.
 The structure is attached to the Thomas & Mack Center on both the concourse level and the practice level.
-They have appeared in eight NCAA tournaments, four AIAW tournaments, eight WNIT tournaments including one runner-up finish, have won nine conference championships (four regular season/five tournament), have had nine All-Americans, 14 times, one National Freshman of the Year, five Conference MVPs and two Conference Freshman of the Year winners.
-Famous Lady Rebels include Pauline Jordan, Linda Fröhlich, Constance Jinks and Sequoia Holmes who have all played in the WNBA.
+They have appeared in eight NCAA tournaments, four AIAW tournaments, eight WNIT tournaments including one runner-up finish, have won nine conference championships (four regular season/five tournaments), have had nine All-Americans, 14 times, one National Freshman of the Year, five Conference MVPs and two Conference Freshman of the Year winners.
+Famous Lady Rebels include Pauline Jordan, Linda Fröhlich, Constance Jinks, and Sequoia Holmes who have all played in the WNBA.

 Football

-The UNLV Rebels football team plays at Allegiant Stadium, an off-campus stadium which seats 65,000 for football and is owned by Clark County and operated by the Las Vegas Raiders of the National Football League who also play at the stadium.
+The UNLV Rebels football team plays at Allegiant Stadium, an off-campus stadium that seats 65,000 for football and is owned by Clark County and operated by the Las Vegas Raiders of the National Football League, who also play at the stadium.
 Before Allegiant Stadium the Rebels played at Sam Boyd Stadium in Whitney, Nevada from 1971 until 2019.
 Allegiant Stadium opened in 2020 after years of UNLV attempting to build a new stadium to replace Sam Boyd Stadium.

+The Rebels practice on campus at the largest football practice facility in the country, the Fertitta Football Complex.

 The Rebels were once a powerhouse in Division II before jumping to Division I-A (now Division I FBS) and have seen some trouble since their promotion.
-Although the Rebels have faced some adversity, they are one of the only teams to be undefeated in bowl games, winning the California Bowl in 1984 (subsequently forfeited due to ineligible players) and the Las Vegas Bowl twice in 1994 and 2000.
+Although the Rebels have faced some adversity, they are one of the only teams to be undefeated in bowl games, winning the California Bowl in 1984 (subsequently forfeited due to ineligible players) and the Las Vegas Bowl twice, in 1994 and 2000.
 The Rebels have only won two conference championships in their history, both in the Big West Conference.
-They have had nine All-Americans, 13 times, nine Conference MVPs, one Conference Student Athlete of the Year, three Conference Coaches of the Year, four Conference Freshman of the Year and two Freshman All-Americans.

-UNLV's football rivals include the University of Nevada, Reno, with whom UNLV plays in the annual Battle for Nevada in which the winner is awarded the Fremont Cannon and BYU, because of the large Mormon population in the Las Vegas metropolitan area.
-Famous Rebels football players include Randall Cunningham, Suge Knight, Kenny Mayne, Keenan McCardell, Adam Seward and Ickey Woods.
-In July 2010, John Robinson became the first UNLV player or head coach enshrined into the College Football Hall of Fame.
+UNLV's football rivals include the University of Nevada, Reno, with whom UNLV plays in the annual "Battle for Nevada" in which the winner is awarded the Fremont Cannon; Hawaii (9th island pineapple trophy); and BYU, because of the large Mormon population in the Las Vegas metropolitan area.

+The team has had nine All-Americans, 13 times, nine Conference MVPs, one Conference Student Athlete of the Year, three Conference Coaches of the Year, four Conference Freshman of the Year and two Freshman All-Americans.
+Famous players include Randall Cunningham, Suge Knight, Kenny Mayne, Keenan McCardell, Adam Seward and Ickey Woods.
+In July 2010, John Robinson became the first UNLV player or head coach enshrined in the College Football Hall of Fame.
-The Rebels practice on campus at the largest football practice facility in the country, the Fertitta Football Complex.